Experience God's Unconditional Love

 Meditation: What God's Word Says About His Love

 The Bible is replete with verses that tell how much God loves mankind unconditionally.
+You might know all of these verses in your head but this knowledge must be deep in your heart.
 Take time to meditate on ten such verses below, and receive a deep sense on how much God loves you.

 - But God shows his love for us in that while we were still sinners, Christ died for us (Romans 5:8, ESV).